 Sign Up for Online Dealer Auto Auctions

 Getting up and running with online dealer auto auctions is incredibly simple.
-Just as you would with a site like eBay, you just need to create an account in order to start searching.
+Just as you would with a site like eBay, you need to create an account to start searching.
 When you do, you’ll quickly discover the wealth of inventory available, with thousands of cars of all makes and models.

 Once you decide that you’d like to start bidding, there’s one additional step you’ll need to take.
 Online dealer auto auctions require their users to make a deposit to establish buying power.
 In most cases, the size of the deposit will need to be one-tenth of whatever you’d like your maximum bid to be.
 For example, a maximum bid of $6,000 would require a $600 deposit.